madeleineprak/Gif-Library/README.md

 ![vacation](https://user-images.githubusercontent.com/26778117/65649496-9e58aa00-dfbb-11e9-8a2e-2fa3589103bb.PNG)

 This was made possible by [Giphy](https://giphy.com/).
 The app receives the still images and gifs from the Giphy API to allow the user to travel anywhere Giphy allows and is displayed in a clean, user intuitive layout for anyone to enjoy.
+It also displays the given rating for each image/gif.

 Tools utilized:
 * HTML